 Develop knowledge and understanding of Christianity, and of the other principal religions and beliefs

-represented in Great Britain, both through their history and their contemporary diverse expressions.
+represented in Great Britain, both through their history and contemporary diverse expressions.

 Develop the ability to make reasoned, informed and creative responses to religious and moral issues.

-Recognise the influence of beliefs, values and traditions on the individual, on culture and on communities
+Recognise the influence of beliefs, values and traditions on the individual, and on culture and communities

 throughout the world.